British officers | RAF(VR) | home

 Benjamin Henry Noel Hans

-Eldest son of Henry B.H.
-Hamilton & Margaret G. Bond-Cabball.
+Eldest son (with one brother and one sister) of Henry Best Hans Hamilton (1850-1935), and Margaret Gordon Bond-Cabball.

 Brother of Lt.Cdr.
 George Cecil Hans Hamilton, RNVR.